Movies: Escape or Compass?

 Endgame was the finale to a decade-long tradition.
 It was our story.
 Our thing.
 And now it had a final scene.

-And I’m also fully aware that the latest MCU phase has been…scattered (we’ll unpack that another time).
+And I’m also fully aware that the latest MCU phase has been…scattered (I’ll unpack that another time).
 But here I am, still watching trailers and hoping for lightning to strike again.

 Give me storytelling that doesn't try too hard to go viral; I'll take that over what's trending any day.
-(I can quote Casablanca and defend Infinity War, but I’ll still say “no cap” at the dinner table just to hear the kids groan in agony.)
+(I can quote Casablanca and fiercely defend Age of Ultron, but I will say “no cap” at the dinner table just to watch the kids cringe.)

 I want to believe, just for a couple of hours, that life could actually come up roses.